rickary/Tidy-Sass/README.md

 ```
 //
-// ! -Sub-Section
+//  Sub-Section
 //
 ```

-The space after the __!__ also shows up in Coda 2 and creates a nicely indented bookmark in the file inspector.

 Inline Comments
 ---------------
 I only ever use single line commenting - I just think it looks neater.

 ``
 //  comment goes here
 ``
 ***

 Media Queries
 =============

 Breakpoints are set in _variables.scss.
-These are generally $phase-one, $phase-two etc. for larger breakpoints and $mesophase-one etc. for smaller breakpoints.
+These are generally $mobile, $tablet and $desktop for larger breakpoints.

-Read more about phases & mesophases at http://benedfit.com/2013/06/atomic-design-phases-and-mesophases/

 In some of my older projects there'll be a media folder containing a new partial for each breakpoint, which are @import -ed in the master.scss file.